ebonnal/streamable/README.md

 ## 🟡 `.truncate` / `.atruncate`

-> Ends iteration once a given number of elements have been yielded:
+> Ends iteration when a given number of elements have been yielded:

 <details><summary style="text-indent: 40px;">👀 show snippet</summary></br>